 Courses are taught by knowledgeable professionals who have worked in the IT field for years, and they share that insight with their classes.
 Their practical experience is a large part of how the cluster format will help you understand the day-to-day work life of an IT manager.
 Class sizes are purposely kept small to encourage discussion and allow you and your fellow students to make valuable contacts in the IT field.

 Earning a Master of Science in Information Technology Management Degree at Lindenwood University

-The accelerated MS in Information Technology Management uses an innovative format so that you can finish your graduate degree within 12 months by earning nine credits each quarter.
+The 36 credit hour accelerated MS in Information Technology Management uses an innovative format so that you can finish your graduate degree within 12 months by earning nine credits each quarter.
 Using the "cluster" system, you are taught three related courses by the same Lindenwood University instructor.
 This format provides working adult students, like you, with a convenient course schedule as classes meet once a week for each cluster.